Seamless Background-to-Foreground Handoff¶

 Enable humans to take over from background agents at the ~90% completion mark — using distilled context summaries and durable artifacts — rather than cold-starting from raw output or waiting for full automation to reach 100%.

-Background agents running autonomously handle well-defined work efficiently, but most complex tasks have a nuanced tail: the final 10% requires judgment, aesthetic evaluation, or domain knowledge the agent cannot reliably supply.
-Without a structured handoff, humans face two bad options:
+Background agents handle well-defined work efficiently.
+But most complex tasks have a nuanced tail: the final 10% needs judgment, aesthetic evaluation, or domain knowledge the agent cannot reliably supply.
+Without a structured handoff, you face two bad options:

-- Cold start: pick up from artifacts (draft PR, file diffs) with no context on what the agent tried, what failed, or why decisions were made
+- Cold start: you pick up from artifacts (draft PR, file diffs) with no context on what the agent tried, what failed, or why it made each decision

-- Over-automation: let the agent push to 100%, accepting errors on the nuanced tail, then fix them in review
+- Over-automation: you let the agent push to 100%, accept errors on the nuanced tail, then fix them in review

 The nibzard/awesome-agentic-patterns catalog names this the seamless background-to-foreground handoff, attributed to Aman Sanger (Cursor): "quickly move between the background and the foreground is really important."